Rakesh-koneti/cetstrom.web/README.md

-# Cetstrom - Online Exam Platform
+# CETStrom - Online Practice Tests for Engineering & Pharmacy Entrance Exams

-A modern, responsive web application for conducting online exams and practice tests.
-Built with React, TypeScript, and Tailwind CSS.
+A modern, responsive web application for comprehensive practice tests and preparation for engineering and pharmacy entrance exams like AP EAMCET, JEE, and NEET.
+Built with React, TypeScript, Tailwind CSS, and Supabase.

 ## Features

-- 🎯 Practice Tests for Engineering and Pharmacy streams
+- 🎯 Specialized Practice Tests for Engineering and Pharmacy entrance exams
+- 📚 Subject-specific tests for Mathematics, Physics, Chemistry, and Biology
+- � Previous years' question papers with detailed solutions
-- 📱 Responsive design for all devices
+- �📱 Responsive design for all devices
 - 🌓 Dark/Light mode support
 - 🔒 Secure admin dashboard
-- 📊 Real-time exam monitoring
+- 📊 Detailed performance analytics and personalized recommendations
 - 🎨 Modern UI with Tailwind CSS
 - 🌐 Multi-language support
-- 📈 Detailed exam analytics
+- � Offline support with local storage
+- 🔄 Synchronization with database when online
+- 🔍 SEO optimized for better discoverability

 ## Tech Stack